AI Image Recognition: applications and benefits

 AI image recognition: What is it?

-Image recognition, also called image classification, is a key task in the ever-growing field of computer vision that pertains to identifying certain types, aka classes, of objects within an image or video frame.
+Image recognition, also called image classification, is a key task in the ever-growing field of computer vision that pertains to identifying certain types, aka classes, of objects within an image or video frame, applying machine learning techniques.
 Here is an example of an image recognition task that identifies objects such as trees and humans in a picture of a landscape.

 image recognition example